trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 The GeneticSharp library does not evaluate the already evaluated individuals' fitness.
 In a typical case, this is good because it saves time but in our case, we want to evaluate the fitness of the individuals again and again.
 Some individuals can be lucky during the fitness evaluation and they get a good fitness.
 For instance, the individual can luckily win all games and then this individual will be copied to the next generation.
 If we evaluate all individuals no matter if they were evaluated before then the evolution will be slower but it will be more accurate for individual measurements.
 Theoretically, we will throw away the bad individuals and we will keep the good ones.

-Then there are big questions.
+Then there are additional questions.
 The first one is how many games should be played by each individual during the fitness evaluation.
 This is an important question because the fitness function evaluation is the most time-consuming part of the algorithm and the more games are played the longer the algorithm will take.
 To find it out I run the benchmark with the different number of games and initial seeds.
 The results are shown in the table below.

 | Number of games | Initial seed | Win rate | Variance |
 | --------------- | ------------ | -------- | -------- |